 Hailing from the hotbed of underground rap that is South Florida, the two are poster children for the new generation of hip-hop that draws more from the the likes of GG Allin than JAY-Z (the cover art for Smokepurpp's forthcoming debut DEADSTAR depicts the rapper posed in the same position as a famous GG Allin funerary photo).
 Loosely pulled together by social media, this wave of music is often called "Soundcloud Rap," but Pump and Purrp, who are 16 and 20, respectively, prefer not to define it.
 On a recent trip through the VICE LA office, they happily declared that what they do is just "ignorant."

 Through the haze of prescription drugs and under the war cry of "ESKEDDIT!" each rapper has achieved immense recognition for his own brand of raw, infectious, bass-boosted records, many of which are crafted by Broward County superproducer Ronny J. For Purpp, "Audi" and "Ski Mask" are modern punk anthems.
-For Lil Pump, tracks like "D Rose," "Flex Like Ouu," and "Molly" have kept him in the upper regions of the Soundcloud charts for months.
+For Lil Pump, tracks like like "D Rose," "Flex Like Ouu," and "Molly" have kept him in the upper regions of the Soundcloud charts for months.

 Beyond that, there are viral antics that would overshadow almost any other rappers' music.
 In their case, for better or for worse, the extracurricular rockstar shit just adds to the burgeoning legend of the respective rappers.
 The two recently sat down for an episode of Noisey Radio on Beats 1 and an extended, faded interview.